2.9% + $0.60 Per Transaction

 Create your first invoice and enjoy predictable, transparent pricing.

-Wave is free to use but charges 2.9% + $0.60 on every credit card payment you accept.
-If you invoice $5,000/month, that's ~$146 in fees—five times more than Quidbill's flat $29/month.
-The more successful you are, the more Wave costs you.
+Wave is free to use but charges 2.9% + $0.60 on every credit card payment you accept through Wave.
+If you invoice $5,000/month that way, that's roughly $146 in fees.
+Quidbill charges a predictable subscription for invoicing and tracking, and you choose the external payment method.

-No. Quidbill charges a flat $29/month (or $290/year with 17% savings).
+No. Quidbill charges a flat $19/month (or $99/year founding member pricing).
 I never take a percentage of your payments.
 Your payment processor may have their own fees, but I don't add anything on top.

 Absolutely!
 Many freelancers use Wave for bookkeeping and accounting while using Quidbill for invoicing.
 You can export invoice data from Quidbill for your Wave records.